Lower Saint Lawrence / Reford Gardens

 Flower gardens of Matane

-Departing from Métis-sur-Mer, a pleasant 35-minute drive along the river road will take us to Matane, where a member of the Société québécoise de la pivoine, Manuel Ouellet, will graciously open his garden to us.
+Departing from Métis-sur-Mer, a pleasant drive of about 35 minutes along the river road will take us to Matane, where three passionate gardeners will generously open their gardens to us.
+[See schedule above]

 The Reford Gardens / Jardins de Métis